Dana L. stringer

 poetry and screen

 Dana is a Cave Canem fellow.
 She has been a featured poet at the AJC Decatur Book Festival, the World Stage, Long Beach Job Corp, and additional venues throughout Los Angeles and Atlanta.
 She is the author of the poetry chapbook, In Between Faith.
-Her poetry has also appeared in the African American Review, Rogue Agent, For Harriet and Blackberry: a magazine.
-In 2019, a series of her poems from Black Body, Blue Note were adapted into a movement and poetry performance as well as a short film by Vanguard Repertory Company.
+Her poetry has also appeared in Obsidian: Literature & Arts in the African Disapora, African American Review, Rogue Agent, For Harriet and Blackberry: a magazine.
+Her poems can also be found in the following anthologies: Boundaries & Borders: A Literary Exploration of Global Voices, Marked By Scorn Anthology, Hot Summer Nights: A Collection of Erotic Poetry & Prose and Beyond Words: The Creative Voices of WriteGirl, an anthology where Dana served as associate editor.
+In 2019, a series of her poems from Black Body, Blue Note were adapted into a movement and poetry performance as well as a short film by Vanguard Repertory Company. .

 In 2017, Solomon's Porch, was a semi-finalist in the Nashville Film Festival's Screenwriting Competition.
 In 2014, Solomon's Porch was selected to be read in the SAG- AFTRA Atlanta Indie Screenwriter Showcase at the Porter Sanford III Performing Arts and Community Center.
 In 2013, Dana's short screenplay, ID, adapted from her play with the same title, was selected to be used as part of the curriculum in the Stage and Screenwriting course at Long Beach City College.